Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ## Examples

-The following section provides several code snippets covering some of the most common Form Recognizer tasks, including:
+The following section provides several code snippets covering some of the most common Document Intelligence tasks, including:

 * [Extract Layout](#extract-layout "Extract Layout")
 * [Using the General Document Model](#using-the-general-document-model "Using the General Document Model")